Upload archive to ASP.NET web application

 Prepare ASP.NET Web Application

-Aspose.Zip for decompression and
+- Aspose.Zip for archive decompression

-Aspose.Imaging for image processing.
+- Aspose.Imaging for image processing

 1<form method="post" enctype="multipart/form-data">